2018 Category descriptions

 Judges will be looking for the successful extension of an existing brand into new markets or market segments, to the long-term commercial benefits of the original brand and its owner.
 Judges will evaluate:

-The judges will be looking for the creative use of research and communications to build employee motivation, which has led to improved business performance.
+The judges will be looking for the marketing teams that can demonstrate how the use of research, communications and technology has built employee motivation and got staff to buy in to a marketing initiative/project or rebrand.
 (Open to companies who have implemented employee engagement, internal communications and/or change management programmes).

 Best Emerging Business/New Brand

 The judges are looking for the best example of commercial success from the creation of a new product, service or entire business to meet a market need/opportunity.
 Note that the business must be less than two years old in order to be eligible.

 This category acknowledges the crucial role export plays in the New Zealand economy and honours businesses that have employed best practice marketing to succeed in overseas markets.